+

 Orange Paper Shredder, 2009

 Andrzej Zieliński received a Master of Fine Arts in Painting & Printmaking from Yale University.
-Zieliński’s solo exhibitions include: Indoor Habitat at Emporia State University, Kansas; Connected: Relationships with Machines at Mattatuck Museum, Connecticut (2017); Control Remote at Haw Contemporary, Kansas City (2017); Primary Data at Gallery 9, Sydney (2016); Open Sourced at the Nerman Museum of Contemporary Art, Kansas (2015); and You Are Disconnected, Would You Like to Proceed? at Mottahedan Projects, Dubai (2014).
+Zieliński’s solo exhibitions include: Indoor Habitat at Emporia State University, Kansas; Connected: Relationships with Machines at Mattatuck Museum, Connecticut (2017); Primary Data at Gallery 9, Sydney (2016); Open Sourced at the Nerman Museum of Contemporary Art, Kansas (2015); and You Are Disconnected, Would You Like to Proceed? at Mottahedan Projects, Dubai (2014).

-Zieliński’s work has been included in group exhibitions at Daum Museum of Contemporary Art, Missouri (2022); The Lawrence Lithography Workshop, Nebraska (2022); Megalo Gallery, Canberra (2019); The Nerman Museum of Contemporary Art, Kansas (2019); and the Canberra Museum and Gallery, Canberra (2018).
-His work is held in numerous public collections, such as the Mattatuck Museum, Portland Art Museum, Kansas State University, Marianna Kistler Beach Museum of Art, Canberra Museum and Gallery, the National Gallery of Australia, and the Nelson-Atkins Museum of Art.
+Zieliński‘s work is held in numerous public collections, such as the Mattatuck Museum, Portland Art Museum, Nerman Museum of Contemporary Art, Daum Museum, Canberra Museum and Gallery, the National Gallery of Australia, and the Nelson-Atkins Museum of Art.

 Download CV ︎︎︎